SingleManTH/agiletoolkit.org/docs/data/dsql/overview.md

 ### Enjoy the benefits without performance issues

 DSQL is lean and fast.
-It adds a minor overhead when building the query, but creates no overheads when executing the query and fetching data.
+It adds a trivial overhead when building the query string, but creates no overheads when executing the query and fetching data.
 You will rarely, if ever, encounter a use-case where you need to use raw SQL for performance reasons.

 ## Code Example